SpatialParadox/DynamicSurroundings/README.md

     * Hot blocks are things like Lava and Magma.
 * Waterfall sound and visual effect - will trigger when flowing water is detected nearby.
 * Replace Minecraft's thunder sound with improved versions.
-* Various "DS" client side commands for dumping configuration information.
-(These are currently used by me while developing.
-I do plan on documenting at some point for general use.)
 * Custom debug HUD that can be accessed by key bind.
 Moves the Dynamic Surroundings clutter out of the traditional F3 display.

 **Embedded Jars**